simondotm/nx-firebase/README.md

 A plugin for [Nx](https://nx.dev) that provides support for Firebase projects in an Nx monorepo workspace.

-This project was generated using the Nx plugin workspace generator v12.1.1
+This project was generated using the Nx plugin workspace generator v12.3.4 but should be compatible with Nx versions > 12.1.1.

+See the [CHANGELOG](CHANGELOG.md) for release notes.

 > **Note**: This project is an early beta and feedback is very welcome.
 Please note I created this plugin to primarily serve my own needs, so feature requests may take a bit of time to consider.
 Also, I don't use the Firebase emulators much so it is probably needing some additional work for supporting that.